-Six (6) credits of graduate course work on the eight-week calendars is considered full-time and nine (9) credits of graduate coursework on the 16-week calendar is considered full-time.
+(9) credits of graduate coursework on the 16-week term is considered full-time.
+Nine (9) credits of graduate coursework from the combined eight-week sessions/modules within the 16-week term is considered full-time.
+Six (6) credits is considered half time.
 Six (6) credits of graduate coursework during the summer term will be considered full time.
-Classification will be determined by Week 2 on the 8-week calendars and Week 3 on the 16-week calendar.
+Classification will be determined by Week 2 on the 8-week sessions/modules and Week 3 on the 16-week term.
+It is recommended for students to be registered for both consecutive 8-week sessions/modules before the beginning of the 16 week term.

-Undergraduate students associated with the eight-week calendar may take up to six graduate credits per eight-week calendar session.
 A traditional undergraduate student may enroll in no more than six credits of 500-level graduate course work per semester.
-A traditional student interested in taking 500-level graduate courses on the eight- week calendar must first be enrolled in 12 credits on the traditional 16-week calendar and is limited to 6 credits of 500 level graduate coursework per semester.
+A traditional student interested in taking 500-level graduate courses on the eight- week session/module must first be enrolled in twelve credits on the traditional 16-week term and is limited to 6 credits of 500 level graduate coursework per 16-week term/semester.
 Undergraduate students may not enroll in 600-level courses.

 Courses which are included in the regular curriculum of the University are listed in this Catalog.
 Courses below 500 are considered undergraduate courses and are found in the Undergraduate Catalog.
 Graduate level courses are numbered in the 500s and 600s.